WPA-2 vs WPA-2 Enterprise: Why multi-tenant workspaces need stronger WiFi security

 1. Authentication and Access Control

 WPA-2 Enterprise provides individual user credentials which means each tenant in the workspace has their own unique login.
 This is in stark contrast to WPA-2’s shared password, where every user on the network relies on the same key—making it easy for a disgruntled employee or external party to compromise the network once that key is shared.
+It’s possible to deliver unique usernames & passwords on basic WPA-2 using solutions like Captive Portal or MAC Authentication – however, these still have their security vulnerabilities (for example: MAC addresses can easily be spoofed).
+WPA-2 Enterprise provides a more robust security solution as it uses 802.1x & RADIUS.

 1. Scalability and Flexibility